-- 1. Cargo tanks should be fitted with one of the following types of gauging devices: [See Guidance] - (1) Open device which makes use of an opening in the tanks and may expose the gauger to the cargo or its vapour.
+- 1. Cargo tanks should be fitted with one of the following types of gauging devices: [See Guidance] - (1) Open device" which makes use of an opening in the tanks and may expose the gauger to the cargo or its vapour.
 An example of this is the ullage opening. - (2) Restricted device"which penetrates the tank and which, when in use, permits a small quantity of cargo vapour or liquid to be exposed to the atmosphere.
 When not in use, the device is completely closed.
-The design should ensure that no dangerous escape of tank contents (liquid or spray) can take place in opening the device. - (3) Closed device which penetrates the tank, but which is part of a closed system and keeps tank contents from being released.
+The design should ensure that no dangerous escape of tank contents (liquid or spray) can take place in opening the device. - (3) Closed device"which penetrates the tank, but which is part of a closed system and keeps tank contents from being released.
 Examples are the float-type systems, electronic probe, magnetic probe and protected sight glass.
 Alternatively an indirect device which does not penetrate the tank shell and which is independent of the tank may be used.
 Examples are weighing of cargo, pipe flow meter. - 2.
 Gauging devices should be independent of the equipment required under 1519. - 3.
 Open gauging and restricted gauging should be allowed only where: - (1) open venting is allowed by this Chapter; or - (2) means are provided for relieving tank pressure before the gauge is operated. - 4.
-Types of gauging for individual products are shown in column "i" in the table of Sec 17.
+Types of gauging for individual products are shown in column "j" in the table of Sec 17.

-1302, Vapour detection (IBC Code 13,2)
+1302.
+Vapour detection (IBC Code 13.2)

-- 1. Ships carrying toxic or flammable products or both should be equipped with at least two instruments designed and calibrated for testing for the specific vapours in guestion.
+- 1. Ships carrying toxic or flammable products or both should be equipped with at least two instruments designed and calibrated for testing for the specific vapours in question.
 If such instruments are not capable of testing for both toxic concentrations and flammable concentrations, then two separate sets of instruments should be provided. - 2.
 Vapour detection instruments may be portable or fixed.
 If a fixed system is installed, at least one portable instrument should be provided. - 3.
 When toxic vapour detection equipment is not available for some products which require such detection, as indicated in column "k" in the table of Sec 17, the Society may exempt the ship from the requirement, provided an appropriate entry is made on the International Certificate of Fitness for the Carriage of Dangerous Chemicals in Bulk.
-When granting such an exemption, the Society should recognize the necessity for additional breathing air supply and an entry should be made on the International Certificate of Fitness for the Carriage of Dangerous Chemicals in Bulk drawing attention to the provisions of 1402, 4 and 1604, 2 (2).
-[See Guidance] - 4.
-Vapour detection requirements for individual products are shown in column "k" in the table of Sec 17.
+When granting such an exemption, the Society should recognize the necessity for additional breathing air supply and an entry should be made on the International Certificate of Fitness for the Carriage of Dangerous Chemicals for the Carriage of Dangerous Chemicals in Bulk.
+When granting such an exemption, the Society should be made on the International Certificate of Fitness for the Carriage of Dangerous Chemicals in Bulk drawing attention to the provisions of 1402.
+4 and 1604.
+2 (2).
+[See Guidance] - Vapour detection requirements for individual products are shown in column "k" in the table of Sec 17.